 Marketing master’s degree programs focus on encouraging students to come up with their own theories.
 Professors are not looking for students to be able to repeat back the information they are given, but take that information and use it to expand upon the current body of knowledge in the field to come up to creative solutions to contemporary marketing challenges.

 Research has a tendency to be polarizing, people generally either love it or hate it, but it is a common component of many graduate programs and a marketing master’s degree program is no exception.
-Students pursuing their master’s degree in marketing are likely to be required to participate in some sort of research project.
+Students pursuing their master’s are likely to be required to participate in some sort of research project.
 Those interested in research may have opportunities to conduct extensive research and get involved in many projects over the course of their education, while those that are less interested will at least have gone through the exercise and enhanced their ability to perform research which may be a valuable skill later on down the road.